BPeacker/LLM-for-irAEs/README.md

     ```bash
     ollama pull mistral-openorca
     ```
+    This will download Mistral OpenOrca, an open-source 7-billion parameter LLM.
+This step only needs to be performed once.
 3. Start up your Ollama server.
-You may either run it directly using the Desktop application or run it in your shell.
-If using the latter, set up an Ollama server in a tmux session (on Linux/OSX) as demonstrated below.
-This allows you to make API requests to the Ollama server.
+You may either run it directly by opening the Desktop application or run it in your shell.
+If using the latter, consider using tmux to set up an Ollama server in a tmux session (on Linux/MacOS) as demonstrated below (optional).
+This allows you to make API requests to the Ollama server through a persistent shell that can continue running in the background while running other processes in command line.
     ```bash
     tmux new -s ollama-server
     ollama serve